 Famotidine does have certain side effects: it may adversely affect cats with heart rhythm problems and may actually increase vomiting in some CRD (chronic renal disease) cats with high creatinine.
 It may also reduce absorption of B12, so supplementing with that is recommended (B12 supplementation also helps with pancreatitis – see below).

 Famotidine is available in some European countries with a prescription, however it is usually only sold in 20mg tablets – which are more or less impossible to cut into the 1/8ths necessary to dose 2.5mg.
-If your cat is very sick and needs the higher 0.5mg BID (or 1/4 tablet) it can be used.
+If your cat is very sick and needs the higher 0.5mg BID (or 1/4 tablet) it can be used for a week to 10 days.

 2. Outside of North America, Ranitidine (also known by the brand name Zantac) is available in many countries.